Location and Hours

 - Orbitrap Fusion Tribrid MS coupled to an EASY-nLC ULTRA UPLC system

 - Q-Exactive Hybrid Quadrupole-Orbitrap MS Plus coupled to an EASY-nLC 1200 UPLC system

 - LTQ Orbitrap Discovery MS coupled to a Surveyor HPLC system

 - LTQ XL Linear Ion Trap MS equipped with electron transfer dissociation (ETD) coupled to a Surveyor HPLC system

 - LTQ Linear Ion Trap MS coupled to a Prominence (Shimadzu) HPLC system

-- HDX workflow station, HDx-3 PAL (Leap Technologies), which can be coupled to the LTQ or LTQ-Orbitrap Discovery MS with

-    a Workplace Modular systems cart for conducting HDX MS experiments
+- HDX workflow station, HDx-3 PAL (Leap Technologies), which can be coupled to the LTQ or LTQ-Orbitrap Discovery MS with a Workplace Modular systems cart for conducting HDX MS experiments

-    The Data Processing Room (MLS 333) maintains five high-performance computers and offers a suite of software including

-    three copies of Proteome Discoverer 2.5 embedded with SEQUEST, MASCOT and Byonic, SCAFFOLD Q+S, SIEVE, PEAKS, Skyline,

-    SimGlycan, and HD-Examiner to evaluate the datasets generated from various types of proteomics experiments.
-Working

-    closely with the VGN Bioinformatics Core, the Proteomics Facility staff provide tailored bioinformatic solutions to
+The Data Processing Room (MLS 333) maintains five high-performance computers and offers a suite of software including three copies of Proteome Discoverer 2.5 embedded with SEQUEST, MASCOT and Byonic, SCAFFOLD Q+S, SIEVE, PEAKS, Skyline, SimGlycan, and HD-Examiner to evaluate the datasets generated from various types of proteomics experiments.
+Working closely with the VGN Data Science Core, the Proteomics Facility staff provide tailored bioinformatic solutions to investigators.

-    investigators.